 Buy seasonally, local and organic.

-Game has a lower footprint and can support forestry.
+Game has a lower footprint and can support forestry conservation.

-Oat, almond, soya, coconut and other plant based milks are increasingly seen as healthier alternatives and have a much lower footprint than dairy milk.
+Oat, almond, soya, coconut and other plant based milks are increasingly seen as healthy alternatives and have a much lower footprint than dairy milk.

 Learn recipes that utilise left overs and prevent wastage.